Vero-Ventures/llm-swarm/README.md

 ### Start running

 Select 'Run' > 'Start Debugging' from the top menu.
 This should start both the extension and the language server.

+## Developing the extension

+See the README.md in the vscode-extension directory for more information on developing the extension.